Bitter memories haunt Iraq's Falluja as U.S. departs

 Nearly nine years after the invasion that ousted Saddam Hussein, the last 4,000 U.S. troops will be on their way home by the end of the year, leaving a country still grappling a stubborn Islamist insurgency.

-U.S. Defence Secretary Leon Panetta flew into Baghdad on Thursday to officially announce the end the U.S. war in Iraq, staying briefly to watch American soldiers lower the flag.
+U.S. Defense Secretary Leon Panetta flew into Baghdad on Thursday to officially announce the end the U.S. war in Iraq, staying briefly to watch American soldiers lower the flag.

 A day earlier in Falluja, several thousand Iraqi residents rallied in celebration of the withdrawal.
 Some burned American flags; others waved Iraqi flags, and pictures of relatives lost during the years of conflict.